fbpx

 If you have any more hints or tips, let us know in the comments or our Facebook Group.

-So, if you’re ready to go, here’s how to set up an iPhone for a senior:
+So, if you’re ready to go, here’s how to set up an iPhone for seniors:

 ERASE AND UPDATE YOUR DEVICE